Stability for two-dimensional plane Couette flow to the incompressible Navier-Stokes equations with Navier boundary conditions: Introduction

-\begin{rema} Theorem \ref{the1.2} shows that the results of Romanov\cite{Romanov} also hold for the Navier boundary value problems if $\alpha_0 \geq 0,\alpha_1\geq 0$.
-Of course, this case includes the trivial steady state and the constant flow(Note that $v_s$ becomes into constant flow if $a=b$).
+\begin{remark} Theorem \ref{the1.2} shows that the results of Romanov\cite{Romanov} also hold for the Navier boundary value problems if $\alpha_0 \geq 0,\alpha_1\geq 0$.
+Of course, this case includes the trivial steady state and the constant flow (Note that $v_s$ is reduced to constant flow if $a=b$).

 In particular, if $\alpha_0=\alpha_1=0$, then $v_s=(0,0)$ is a trivial steady state.
-In this case, the results of Romanov\cite{Romanov} hold for the vorticity free boundary conditions, which is similar to Remark \ref{rem1}.
+In this case, the results of Romanov\cite{Romanov} hold for the vorticity free boundary conditions, which is similar to Remark \ref{rem1}. \end{remark}